Skip to main content

 Major Trails And Attractions

 Six main paths reach the summit from different directions, ranging from the gentle Llanberis Path alongside the railway to the dramatic Crib Goch knife-edge ridge scramble.
 The Pyg Track and Miners' Track from Pen-y-Pass provide the most popular routes, passing the glacial lakes of Glaslyn and Llyn Llydaw in their dramatic corrie settings.
-The Snowdon Mountain Railway offers an alternative for those unable to walk, providing the experience of the summit views without the 1,000-meter ascent.
-The Watkin Path approaches from the south through ancient oakwood and past spectacular waterfalls before the steep final ascent.
+The Snowdon Mountain Railway offers an alternative for those unable to walk, providing the experience of the summit views without the 1,000-metre ascent.
+[1] The Watkin Path approaches from the south through ancient oakwood and past spectacular waterfalls before the steep final ascent.

 Visitor Facilities And Travel